DiegoCol93/Fun-with-CSS/README.md

 # Fun With CSS
 ### Learning Objectives:
-This project is a challenge to experiment and implement layouts with HTML and CSS ONLY!
+This project is a challenge to experiment with and implement layouts using HTML and CSS ONLY!

 Yes,